optilude/flickrbackup/README.rst

 * Write the download url to the metadata file, to make it easier to manually download files that flickrbackup could not download (e.g. due to a 404 error)
+* Save metadata files even if the download fails with a 404 error.
+This, plus logging that indicates when this happens, should make it possible to manually download videos that Flickr refuses to let the script download.

 Version 0.11.2, released 2025-07-14
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~